liqd/adhocracy3/docs/source/Code_Review_Process.rst

 - *Personalized branches* (``YYYY-MM-DEV-[-a-z]+``).
 Developers
   create personalized branches in order to work on tasks.
   Personalized branches may be based anywhere.
+It is not allowed to ``push --force`` a personalized branch.

 - *Volatile branches* (``YYYY-MM-_DEV-[-a-z]+``).
 Personalized
   branches with ``push --force`` option.
 The developer must announce